 A consumer-led universal scheme would better deliver on national security goals than any scheme with its origins in security and data sharing.

-Its overall tone appears most aligned to the work that had been taking place since 1997 to establish a trusted framework for identity assurance that could work across both private and public sectors.
+Its overall tone aligns with the work since 1997 to establish a trusted framework for identity assurance that could work across both private and public sectors.
 It set the benchmark for such a scheme as being to:

 - meet consumer’s need to assert their identity easily and confidently